 It is suggested to be modified to include a list of payload types instead of a less than condition.
 It is also suggested that the additional payload types allocated to the FGC and NNPFA SEI message with values in the AVC range.

-Revisit once a new version is provided that implements the above suggestions.

 Further discussed 1400 on Thursday 22 Jan 2026.

 A -v3 version was uploaded, and a -v4 version is to be uploaded.